Integrated fisheries management plan summary: Crab by trap — Pacific Region, April 1, 2025 to March 31, 2026

 Scientific research and stock assessment surveys are of vital importance to ensure all crab populations and the species within its community remain healthy and sustainable.
 The Department remains interested in co-developing research priorities and interests with First Nations, Recreational, and Commercial representatives.

 A Regional Peer Review process was completed in 2023 to develop a framework for estimating biological reference points using data collected by DFO Science in Crab Management Areas I and J, and the results of this process are now available.
-Further work is underway to determine the stock structure of Dungeness crab in BC and to develop reference points at the scale of the determined stock structure.
-Once stock definition, reference points and stock status are established, Dungeness crab may be prescribed under the Fish Stocks Provisions as a major stock.
+A Regional Peer Review meeting to review the working paper on determining the stock structure of Dungeness crab in BC is scheduled for March 2025 and further work is underway to develop reference points.
+Once stock definition, reference points, and stock status are established, Dungeness crab may be prescribed under the Fish Stocks Provisions as a major stock.

 Indigenous knowledge — IFMP Section 3